 The same is true in the event of your partner’s death.
 If you are not married it doesn’t matter for how long you have been together you are not considered by the law to be the widow of the deceased.
 His immediate family is entitled to any property, savings, and any pensions he enjoyed with you while he was alive.
 I am not a lawyer myself, but these facts are basics you ought to know.
 If you are a woman especially.
 With that, I want to move on to the next problem of living together.

 Living together and raising Children

 This is yet another issue stemming from desertion.
 If your partner decides to walk away, you will be left to take care of the children on your own.
 One might say women are strong and there are many single mothers out there courageously taking care of their children.
 True but I am not talking about financial needs here.
 I am talking about emotional needs.
 Did you know that most anti-social individuals are the product of broken homes with single parents?
 Consider the undermentioned numbers.

-According to statistics, 63% of youth suicides, 85% of children that exhibit behavior disorders,
+According to statistics, 63% of youth suicides, 85% of children that exhibit behaviour disorders,

-80% of rapists, 71% of teenage school dropouts, 75% of all youth in drug abuse centers, 70% of juveniles in state institutions, 85% of youths in prison, and 70% of pregnant teens are from single parented families.
+80% of rapists, 71% of teenage school dropouts, 75% of all youth in drug abuse centres, 70% of juveniles in state institutions, 85% of youths in prison, and 70% of pregnant teens are from single-parented families.
 Remember, a mother cannot provide the same emotional support as a father and a father cannot provide the same emotional support as a mother.
 Marriage is not 100% foolproof but it’s less likely to produce broken children in society.